felicialeow/cs50project/README.md

 ### 3. Univariate Visualizations
 Relevant HTML files: [selectvariable.html](templates/selectvariable.html) and [univariateplot.html](templates/univariateplot.html)

-Univariate visualizations provide a more complete description of the data compared to non-graphical method.
-It shows the shape of distribution, central tendency and spread of data.
+Univariate visualizations provide a complete description of the data compared to non-graphical methods.
+They can show the shape of the distribution in addition to the central tendency and spread of data.

 Numerical data are presented in **box plot** (default) or **density plot** while categorical data are presented in **bar plot** (default) and **pie chart**.

 Key things to note:
 * For numerical data, it is important to identify skewed distribution and outliers.
 These may pose issues for future analyses
-* For categorical data, categories with low frequency count should be taken into consideration.
-It is less meaningful to analyze small group.
-Anomaly labels resulted from typing error should be identified and handled
+* For categorical data, categories with low frequency should be flagged.
+It is less meaningful to analyze small groups.
+Anomaly labels resulting from typing errors should be identified and handled

 Click the menu button on the top right corner to go to forth feature - **Data Transformation**

 ### 4. Data Transformation
 Relevant HTML files: [datatransform.html](templates/datatransform.html) and [datatransformed.html](templates/datatransformed.html)

-Data transformation is a key process after univariate analysis.
-Based on the findings in univariate exploration, the raw data is altered in preparation for future analyses and application of statistical modelling.
+Data transformation is a critical process following univariate analysis.
+Based on the findings in univariate exploration, the raw data is altered in preparation for future analyses and the application of statistical modeling.

 There are several classes of transformation available:
 * mathematical operations